-All the designs which are so far discussed are intended to produce a squarewave output, however for some application a square wave could be undesirable and might require an enhanced waveform equivalent to a sine wave, for such requirements a PWM fed circuit could be implemented as shown below:
+All the designs which are so far discussed are intended to produce a squarewave output, however for some application a square wave could be undesirable and might require an enhanced waveform equivalent to a modified sine wave.
+For such requirements a PWM operated circuit could be implemented as shown below:

 Still confused?
 Do not hesitate to use the comment box for expressing your valuable thoughts.

 Remember, a solar inverter is as easy as hooking up any standard inverter to a solar panel, ensuring that the solar panel voltage is only slightly higher than the inverter operating DC specs.

 If you want any customized solar inverter circuit of your choice designed by me here, please feel free to put the request through the below comments, I will try to fulfill it as soon as possible.

 Designing a solar inverter can be a complex process that involves a good understanding of electronics, power systems, and solar energy.
 Here are some general steps to consider when designing a solar inverter: